 DAY 1 - ARRIVE TO LA PAZ

 Fly into La Paz or Cabo San Lucas (shuttle service available for an extra cost) and meet at the hotel in La Paz.
 Meet your guide for an orientation and dinner after you arrive.
 Overnight at Hotel Catedral, a beautiful new hotel (3 nights).
 (D)

 DAY 2 - WHALE SHARK RESEARCH

 Whale sharks are the true “gentle giants” of the oceans.
 The largest fish on the planet, these gentle beasts return yearly to the coast just off La Paz.
-Join the Whale Shark México team led by scientist Deni Ramírez in their efforts to learn more about these magnificent creatures and support their protection.
-You'll have a chance to snorkel with these amazing animals!
+Join whale shark researchers in their efforts to learn more about these magnificent creatures and support their protection.
+You'll have several opportunities to snorkel with these incredible (but not aggressive) animals.
 After, we'll head to Espiritu Santo Island to snorkel with sea lions and then relax at nearby Balandra Beach, named "Mexico's most beautiful beach" for a picnic lunch and snorkel.
 Dinner will be on your own to visit one of La Paz's many fine restaurants.
 (B, L)

 DAY 3 - LA PAZ TO MAGDALENA BAY

 Our guide will pick us up at the hotel after breakfast to head across the peninsula to the Pacific (about a 3 hour drive).
-On the way, stop off at a rancho for a snack and a glimpse into the ranchero lifestyle.
 Arrive to beautiful Magdalena Bay and head by boat to a secluded location where you will camp for the next three nights.
 If weather allows, you can look for gray whales on the way to the camp.
-Once settled in, a local expert will orient you to the turtle research, followed by happy hour and a delicious seafood dinner after sunset.
+Once settled in, a local expert will provide a camp orientation, followed by happy hour and a delicious dinner after sunset.
 (B, L, D)

 DAY 4 - GREEN TURTLE RESEARCH